The Best Dumbbells for Home

 Confidence Fitness Pros (£25, buy on tesco.com) are the bedroom workout classic.
 This 20kg set is perfectly fine for a full-body workout.

 A carry case makes the 30kg TurnerMAX (£55, buy on amazon.co.uk) easy to transport.
 Just don’t indulge any weird sniper-rifle fantasies as you slot the pieces into place.

 We like to use a 45lb (20.4kg) one of these old-school Hex dumbbells (£40 each, buy on sears.com) for unilateral exercises like one-arm rows.

 This classic 25kg weight from Gold’s Gym (£44 each, available in Sweatband stores only) is great for strongman moves, and the fat handle will build a killer grip.

 RECOMMENDED: The Ultimate Dumbbell Workout for Bigger Arms

 A decent set needn’t break the bank – or your floorboards.
 Here’s what to look for.

-As with any contraption, the fewer parts it has, the less likely it is to go wrong.
-Avoid adjustable sets that will crack if used frequently.
+Features: As with any contraption, the fewer parts it has, the less likely it is to go wrong.
+Be careful with adjustable sets that can crack if used frequently.